titola/neuropa/README.md

 sin(2*pi*700024400*t + 7/8 pi)
 ```

-In the section "Audio recordings", there is a link to a sound file
+In the section [Audio recordings](#audio-recordings), there is a link
-that contains an oscillation of 5333.333 Hz (=32000/6) recorded on
+to a sound file that contains an oscillation of 5333.333 Hz (=32000/6)
-August 20, 2018.
+recorded on August 20, 2018.

 The following table lists the frequencies obtainable through the
 aliasing of the "pulses A" with sampling frequencies 31300 Hz and